nashpitre/nashpitre.github.io/blog/_posts/dear friend- part 1 (1).md

 Date: 4/26/19

-# Dear Friend: Part 1
+title: "Dear Friend: Part 1"
+---

 #### I have a new idea that I’d like to start doing: writing to a friend, publicly, and anonymously.
 Here’s the first attempt.